 - The SNP had known allele frequencies in multiple populations, and the two alleles were both common.
 (We did not want a SNP with few heterozygotes, or with one allele only present in some identifiable subset of the students in our course.)

 SNPs are being extensively analyzed as markers for disease susceptibility.
-Particular SNPs have been associated with diseases, Crohn's Disease being one recent example.
+Particular SNPs have been associated with diseases.
 In addition, broader patterns of SNPs (haplotypes) are being analyzed as possible indicators of disease susceptibility.
 The International HapMap Project is collecting data from multiple populations for this purpose.
 They published "A haplotype map of the human genome" in Nature in 2005.
 A good description of their efforts and potential applications can be found in the accompanying summary "Genomics: Understanding human diversity".

 In addition to supporting medical research, SNP analysis can be used to explore human evolution and early migration.
 The Genographic Project is collecting SNP information from multiple populations around the world (as well as volunteers, who can pay to get a DNA collection kit and participate).
 This information is being used to map early routes of human migration.

 TA and Instructor Notes (Word) (Microsoft Word 57kB Apr24 07) TA and Instructor Notes (pdf) (Acrobat (PDF) 215kB Apr24 07) This provides a detailed description of how to run the lab, including information about the PCR primers and expected fragment sizes.